Surrendering Your Pet

 PLEASE CALL 301-645-8181 to make an appointment to speak to an intake counselor.

 It will be helpful for you to bring the following:

 - A valid form of photo ID of the owner

 - Any pertinent records pertaining to the pet (medical records, a bill of sale, etc.).
 This will help us determine what vaccinations are needed from our clinic before the pet is placed up for adoption.

-- A completed “Animal Surrender Form” which will provide our shelter with a better understanding of what home the pet would do best in.
+- A completed “Owner Surrender Intake Form” which will provide our shelter with a better understanding of what home the pet would do best in.
 Information on the pet’s habits, behaviors and temperament.

 - The Humane Society of Charles County requires that the pet’s actual owner relinquish custody of the animal.
 If you are bringing in an owned pet that is not yours, we require the animal’s actual owner to sign the animal over to the Humane Society of Charles County.